NeVeSpl/NTypewriter/Documentation/Configuration.md

 }
 ```

-All defined custom functions are available in template with "Custom" prefix:
+All defined custom functions are available in template with "Custom" prefix.
+Only public static methods defined inside class are recognized as custom functions.

 ```
 {{- capture output